-Waste Audits/Assessments and Onsite Visits MFD All where applicable A waste audit/assessment is used to determine appropriate container types, sizes, and collection frequencies.
-Audit comprehensive waste audit/assessment process; detailed waste management and recycling strategies; customer personnel training; signage, location placement, and maintenance suggestions; and container types, sizes, and pick-up frequency recommendations.
+Waste Audits/Assessments and Onsite Visits MFD All where applicable A waste audit/assessment is used to determine appropriate container types, sizes, and collection frequencies, Audit components include comprehensive waste audit/assessment process; detailed waste management and recycling strategies; customer personnel training; signage, location placement, and maintenance suggestions; and container types, sizes, and pick-up frequency recommendations.
 Audits can be done in person and virtually.
 Contractor will provide each customer a Zero Waste Recommendation Checklist following each audit.
-To track data and customer interactions, Contractor will utilize Contractor will utilize Contractor sill customer interactions, Contractor will utilize - Target sector to receive once a year for the first three years. - Beginning fourth year, assessments happen every other year through course of contract.
+To track data and customer interactions, Contractor will utilize Contractor will utilize Contractor will utilize 30 Days before Start of Contract Target sector to receive once a year for the first three years.
+Beginning fourth year, assessments happen every other year through course of contract.
 Service Recipient Personnel Training All All Provides training to help individuals participate in their location's overall waste and recycling efforts.
-The training includes how to set up internal infrastructure elements (like containers, signage, liners, and collection methods), increase diversion, and practice landfill avoidance. individuals participate in their location's overall waste and recycling efforts The training includes how to set up internal infrastructure elements (like containers, signage, liners, and collection methods), increase diversion, Personnel training is available at the start of the contract information will be placed in the Welcome Packet.
-RCs will remind customers of this option during waste assessments Annual reminders will be included in newsletters thru course of contract.
-Annually, Contractor will assess Contractor's outreach efforts based on training participation by businesses and make adjustments to Contractor's orogram where necessary.
-Presentations, Onsite Events/Tabling, and Door-to-Door Outreach MFD Ail Provide training, presentations, and onsite events/tabling and virtually.
+The training includes how to set up internal infrastructure elements (like containers, signage, liners, and collection methods), increase diversion, and practice landfill avoidance. of Contract Personnel training is available at the start of the contract information will be placed in the Welcome Packet.
+RCs will remind customers of this option during waste assessments Annual reminders will be included in newsletters thru course of contract Annually, Contractor will assess Contractor's outreach efforts based on training participation by businesses and make adjustments to Contractor's program where necessary.
+Presentations, Onsite Events/Tabling, and Door-to-Door Outreach MFD All Provide training, presentations, and onsite events/tabling and virtually.
 Content is supplemented with recommendations based on the customer's needs, current or suggested service, and waste assessment observations.
-Contractor also suggest that MFD and MXD customers consider scheduling door-to- door outreach sessions. of Contract - Thru course of contract Community Events, Presentations, and Meetings ILA A)I Participate in community events and provide zero waste and recycling presentations to community groups.
-Contractor will provide regular County Council updates and hold annual town meetings 30 Days before Start of Contract Contractor will partake in opportunities during each year.
+Contractor also suggest that MFD and MXD customers consider scheduling door-to- door outreach sessions.
+30 Days before Start of Contract - Thru course of contract Community Events, Presentations, and Meetings All All Participate in community events and provide zero waste and recycling presentations to community groups, Contractor will provide regular County Council updates and hold annual town meetings. of Contract Contractor will partake in opportunities during each year.
 Contractor will work with County to identify and schedule yearly opportunities as part of Contractor's Annual Sustainability Plan.
-Thru course of contract, Interactive Ultimate Recycling Guide All Alt Partner with Recyclist on the creation and maintenance of a customizable interactive Ultimate Recycling Guide that will be accessible on Contractor's dedicated Thousand Oaks webpage.
-Standard design to be completed prior to transition.
-Reviews to be completed prior to start of contract.
-Edits/updates thru course of contract.
-Signage, Posters, and Container Labels (for internal and external) ernal and Bulky, HHW, and E- waste Make available posters and container labels per stream type (organics, recycling, and landfill) illustrating acceptable contents.
-Additional signage will include electronic and hazardous collection, proper cardboard disposal, close container lid notification, and "Bring Down Your Recyclables" for MFDs. - Signage will be designed during transition - Available at start of contract - Edits to be made thru course of contract
+Thru course of contract.
+Interactive Ultimate Recycling Guide All All Partner with Recyclist on the creation and maintenance of a customizable interactive Ultimate Recycling Guide that will be accessible on Contractor's dedicated Thousand Oaks webpage.
+At Implementation - Standard design to be completed prior to transition. - Reviews to be completed prior to start of contract. - Edits/updates thru course of contract.
+Signage, Posters, and Container Labels (for internal and external) Organics, Recycling, Bulky, HHW, and E- waste Make available posters and container labels per stream type (organics, recycling, and landfill) illustrating acceptable contents.
+Additional signage will include electronic and hazardous collection, proper cardboard disposal, close container lid notification, and "Bring Down Your Recyclables" for MFDs.
+At Implementation - Signage will be designed during transition - Available at start of contract. - Edits to be made thru course of contract.